 How to Live Stream with Lifesize

 As part of our end-to-end solution for enterprise video communications, you can opt to add live streaming to your Lifesize account plan and turn any meeting into an HD-quality live stream accommodating up to 10,000 live, concurrent viewers.
-You can even live stream multiple events simultaneously.
+You can even live stream multiple live events simultaneously.
 Here is the step-by-step guide to live streaming with Lifesize.

 Step 1: Create a meeting in the Admin Console